2023 State of Streaming

 Comscore is a recognized global leader in cross-platform measurement of audiences, advertising, and consumer behavior.
 We employ a number of solutions to measure consumers’ multi-screen activity.

 Certain privacy laws provide individuals with the right to request access to and/or deletion of the personal information an organization has about them.
-In some jurisdictions, individuals have the right to correct, restrict processing of, or opt out of the sale of their personal information.
-At Comscore, these rights are collectively known as Data Subject Rights (“DSRs”).
+In some jurisdictions, individuals have additional rights, such as the right to correct, restrict processing of, or opt out of the sale of their personal information.
+At Comscore, the rights afforded to individuals under privacy laws are collectively known as Data Subject Rights (“DSRs”).

 To submit a DSR request in relation to personal information processed by Comscore, please fill out the appropriate form(s) linked below depending on your relationship with Comscore.
 If you were a job applicant, please be sure to fill out the job applicant form in addition to any other form(s) that are relevant for you.
 You can use the forms linked below to request:

-Comscore’s DSR Team will follow up with you within 10 business days after you submit the form(s) and, if necessary, will request additional information to verify your identity and complete your request.
+Comscore’s DSR Team will follow up with you after you submit the form(s) and, if necessary, will request additional information to verify your identity and complete your request.

 Due to the nature of the data Comscore collects as well as how data is collected, we need you to complete these forms to allow us to verify your identity before processing your request.
 More information is available on each form.